EOPF-Sample-Service/xcube-eopf/docs/index.md

 - Check data availability
 - Get metadata of the data sources
 - View available open parameters for each source
-- Open data sources directly as xarray datasets
+- Open data source directly as [xcube Dataset](https://xcube.readthedocs.io/en/latest/cubespec.html)

 To explore all available functions, see the [Python API](api.md).